soso-song/loqal-discussion-website/README.md

 * Search a user by his/her exact username or email to see his/her complete account information.
   * Searching a non-existing user will show "No user found".
   * Searching with no keyword input will show all users.
-* An admin user could edit any account's information except for the password.
+* An admin user could edit any account's information except for the password and profile photo.
 * An admin user could mark a user as flagged or unflagged, and make the user to become an admin or regular user.
 * The "See Profile" button will lead to this user's profile page.
 * Clicking on the "save" button for editing the user profile will check validation of information inputs and check for duplicate username and email.